top of page

 — Albert Einstein (allegedly)

-• Avoid using industry jargon when possible.
+Complexity tends to be associated with intelligence (and job security).
+This is a façade.
+Practice distilling complex things into simple terms.
+Avoid using industry jargon when possible.
 Speak plainly and concisely.
 Never fall in love with the sound of your own voice.
+True influence is a matter of quality, not quantity.

-• As an early career person, it can be easy to view yourself as an order taker; as someone who simply executes on instructions they’re given.
-Guess what: That is what a computer does.
-You’re not a computer, so don’t limit yourself to a computer’s functionality.
+As an early career person, it can be easy to view yourself as an order taker; as someone who simply executes on instructions they’re given.
+That describes a computer, not a human.
+You’re (probably) not a computer, so don’t limit yourself to a computer’s functionality.

 Recent Posts